 - H-P11.
 Support for Tenant's Rights.
 The County shall support residential tenants' and landlords' rights and responsibilities and the enforcement of state and federal tenant rights. - H-P12.
 Emergency Shelters.
-Emergency shelters, day centers and navigation centersz shall be allowed as principally permitted uses on sites mapped for emergency shelters in the Housing Element Appendix. - H-P13.
+Emergency shelters, day centers and navigation centers, shall be allowed as principally permitted uses on sites mapped for emergency shelters in the Housing Element Appendix. - H-P13.
 Housing and Support Services for Elders and Disabled Persons.
 The County shall promote and encourage a range of housing and support services for elders and disabled persons that allow a wide spectrum of choices from fully independent to fully assisted living. - H-P14.
 Support Innovative Construction and Design Methods.
 The County shall support the use of innovative construction and design methods and building materials that make more efficient use of land and materials, including water conserving waste disposal systems, energy systems, dwelling designs, and uses of recycled materials for building.
 The County shall also encourage and support sweat-equity and collaborative construction methods. - H-P15.
 Encourage New and Experimental Techniques.
 The County shall encourage and be receptive to new and experimental construction techniques for housing. - H-P16.
 Support Alternative Owner Builder Program.
 The County shall support alternative owner-built/ owner-occupied housing to promote low cost housing and improved permit compliance in rural areas not served by public water or sewer. - H-P17.
 Reduce and Avoid Impacts to Biological Resources.
-Consistent with the mitigation measures in the Supplemental Environmental Impact Report (SCH No. 2009022077) the The County shall refer all building permit applications that would result in the withdrawal of for structures whose water source is from perennial streams or rivers, or from wells within 100 feet of a perennial stream or river, or from springs within 100 feet of a perennial stream or river to the Department of Fish and Wildlife (DF&W) for comments and recommendations. - H-P18.
+The County shall refer all building permit applications for structures whose water source is from perennial streams or rivers, or from wells within 100 feet of a perennial stream or river, or from springs within 100 feet of a perennial stream or river to the Department of Fish and Wildlife (DF&W). - H-P18.
 Promote Infill, Reuse and Redevelopment.
 The County shall promote infill, re-use and redevelopment of vacant and under-developed land within Urban Development Areas and Housing Opportunity Zones as a strategy to create affordable housing, provide an economic stimulus and re-vitalize community investment. - H-P19.
 Housing Opportunity Zones.
-The County shall continue to stimulate residential and infrastructure development within Housing Opportunity Zones while not diminishing opportunities for accessory dwellings units in other areas of the County.
+The County shall continue to stimulate residential and infrastructure development within Housing Opportunity Zones.
 The County shall review and consider the expansion of or the addition of new Housing Opportunity Zones, as needed and where appropriate. - H-P20.
 Preservation and Expansion of Manufactured Home Parks and Long-Term Occupancy Special Occupancy Parks.
 The County shall support continuation of existing manufactured home parks and long-term occupancy special occupancy parks and shall support expansion of existing parks as an important source of affordable housing. - H-P21.
 Retain Historic and Legal Non-Conforming Housing.
 The County shall support retention of historic and legal non-conforming housing which exceeds the general plan density standards.